kodaho/manen/README.md

   elements (example: using default values, trying different selectors, iterating over several elements).
 - `manen.browser` defines an enhanced Selenium `WebDriver` called `Browser`
 - `manen.page_object_model` is an implementation of the Page Object Model design pattern.
-It will wrap a HTML page, region and elements inside Python classes and objects, providing a better way to interact with a web page.
+It will wrap a HTML page, component and DOM values inside Python classes and objects, providing a better way to interact with a web page.

 ## 🚀 Getting started